Pets Need Wholesome Food Also

 What we do know is that one of the reason why dogs and cats have endless stomachs is because they're seldom given an opportunity to get optimal and/or maximum nutrition, thus never becoming nutritionally satiated (full).
 Remember, our pets are not starving for food, but instead for nutrition.
 What's the cure?
 Simple, feed as much of the wholesome raw meat food that your pets want at each meah.
 This allows their body to get maximum nutrition.
 Once your pet is no longer starving for nutrition, they will no longer have an endless stomach.

-The fact that so many pets are starving for nutrition can be a factor in why dogs and cats eat stools, vomit, garbage, dead carcasses and other things we don't want them to eat as they are looking for an alternative source of nutrition.
-Chances are, if your pet has a habit of eating such stuff, then once on a wholesome raw food diet for a while that these habits will disappear!
+The fact that so many pets are starving for nutrition can be a factor in why dogs and cats eat stools, vomit, garbage, dead carcasses and other things we don't want them to eat.
+Pets that eat such thing are looking for an alternative source of nutrition.
+Chances are, if your pet has a habit of eating such stuff, then it will stop once they have been eating a wholesome raw meat diet for a while!
+If your dog begs for food, chances are that this behavior will slowly disappear or dramatically reduce once your dog is eating what it needs.

 It is important that you let your dog or cat eat as much of the wholesome raw meat diet as they need at their meal.
 Once their body becomes nutritionally satiated, they will cut their food intake, sometimes by half the amount, and go on a maintenance diet.